Skip to content

 1. Send your contents via API to Checkstep

-2. Receive analysis and decision via Webhooks from Checkstep
+2. Receive a decision via Webhooks from Checkstep

 3. (optional) Redirect your end users to the transparency flow